kaitlinisaac/KaitlinIsaacPortfolio/src/content/videos/jazz-band-ellington-spring-2023.md

 ---
 title: "Jazz Band Spring 2023"
-description: "An auditioned group of 7th and 8th graders perform Ellington's 'Do Nothin' Till You Hear from Me' at their spring concert — with a surprise guest on drums."
+description: "An auditioned group of 7th and 8th grade students perform Ellington's 'Do Nothin' Till You Hear from Me' at the spring concert."
 category: "student-concerts"
-tags: ["jazz-band", "middle-school", "student-performance", "duke-ellington", "music-education"]
+tags: ["jazz-band", "middle-school", "student-performance", "duke-ellington", "ensemble-independence"]
-embedUrl: "<iframe width=\"560\" height=\"315\" src=\"https://www.youtube.com/embed/0PD7HJYk3vs?si=fRj_QDxhqEZaCiKh\" title=\"YouTube video player\" frameborder=\"0\" allow=\"accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share\" referrerpolicy=\"strict-origin-when-cross-origin\" allowfullscreen></iframe>"
+embedUrl: "<iframe width=\"560\" height=\"315\" src=\"https://www.youtube.com/embed/0PD7HJYk3vs?si=4RsHHbNTM_tyJefW\" title=\"YouTube video player\" frameborder=\"0\" allow=\"accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share\" referrerpolicy=\"strict-origin-when-cross-origin\" allowfullscreen></iframe>"
 thumbnail: "/images/videos/student-concerts/jazz-band-spring2023.jpg"
 ---

 # Jazz Band Spring 2023

-This video features the auditioned 7th and 8th grade Jazz Band performing **"Do Nothin' Till You Hear from Me"** by Duke Ellington, arranged by DeSpain, during their spring concert.
+This performance features the 7th and 8th grade auditioned Jazz Band performing **"Do Nothin' Till You Hear from Me"** by Duke Ellington, arranged by DeSpain.

-## Program and Performance
+## Performance Context

-As the first jazz ensemble to reform after pandemic closures, this group brought a new level of excitement and dedication to rehearsals and performance.
-With no conductor and just three weeks before the concert, our drummer stepped down — so I stepped in on drum set to support them.
-The students rose to the challenge with poise and musical maturity beyond their years.
+The 2023 Jazz Band was the first to be reestablished after the COVID-19 shutdown.
+This performance was presented at the spring concert and demonstrates the ensemble's growth in style, listening, and independent performance.
+Due to an unexpected change in personnel three weeks before the concert, I performed on drum set to support the ensemble on stage.

-## Teaching Reflection
+## Instructional Highlights

-This performance showcases the students' growth in **listening skills, ensemble independence, and confidence**.
-Rebuilding a jazz program after a long hiatus required patience and creativity.
-Jazz band is a voluntary auditioned group that rehearses twice a week before school.
-Because it was our first year back from the pandemic closures, our ensemble was fairly small.
-Because of the size, students really had to learn to be independent in their own part and sound and play confidently.
+- Emphasis on ensemble independence and listening without a conductor
+- Reinforcement of swing style, articulation, and phrasing
+- Student leadership and accountability in a small-group setting